Educating healthcare teams

 SAFEST Choice FAQs

-1. What kind of commitment is expected of a participating health center?
+1. 1 What kind of commitment is expected of a participating clinic?

-After watching a one-hour webinar, participants will attend ten 75-minute ECHO sessions over the course of five months.
-All ECHO sessions take place on Monday mornings.
-Each participating health center will be expected to present one patient case at an ECHO session over the course of the five months.
+Participants will attend ten 75-minute ECHO sessions over the course of five months.
+Each participating clinic will be expected to present one patient case at an ECHO session over the course of the five months.

 There will be some additional opportunities to engage outside of the regularly scheduled ECHO sessions, including through supplemental activities between sessions and extra technical assistance on selected topics.
 We also have a web platform where the participants can engage with the learning community outside of the sessions.
 There will be additional time available with our faculty to address topics of interest as they arise.